Rican7/define/README.md

 ## Sources

-The **define** app has access to multiple sources, however some of them require user-specific API keys, due to usage limitations.
+The **define** app has access to multiple sources, however some require user-specific API keys due to usage limitations.

-You can specify a preferred source either via the command line flag `--preferred-source="..."` or in your configuration file.
+A preferred source can be specified with the command line flag `--preferred-source="..."` or in a configuration file.
 For more information, see the section on [Configuration](#configuration).

 ### Obtaining API keys